eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 ## The Model

 Rather than have a profile or voter-centric model, we focus entirely on the election results themselves.
 Precise margins are not as important as their relative sizes (particularly for minimax).
 Hence, we identify election states with an ordered sequence of matchup results.
-For an election with $n$ candidates, we define a state as
+For an election with 3 candidates, we define a state as

 $$P = \langle P_1 \mid P_2 \mid P_3 \rangle, \quad P_i = (w_i \to \ell_i)$$